Prince Carlos, Duke of Madrid: Later life

 In January 1893 Carlos' wife, Margherita, died.
 The following year he decided to remarry.
-He consulted his mother who suggested two ladies: Princess Theresia of Liechtenstein (daughter of Prince Alfred of Liechtenstein) and Princess Marie-Berthe de Rohan (daughter of Prince Arthur de Rohan).
+He consulted his mother who suggested two ladies: Princess Theresia of Liechtenstein (1871-1964) (daughter of Prince Alfred of Liechtenstein) and Princess Marie-Berthe de Rohan (daughter of Prince Alain Benjamin Arthur de Rohan).

 Having met both ladies, Carlos decided on the latter and asked for her hand in marriage.

-On 28 April 1894 Carlos and Berthe were married by Cardinal Schönborn in his private chapel in Prague.
+On 28 April 1894 Carlos and Berthe were married by Berthe's distant cousin, Cardinal Schönborn in his private chapel in Prague.
 Berthe had a dominant personality, making the marriage very unpopular among Carlists.
 "All writers agree that this second marriage was disastrous, not only for the family of Don Carlos and for [Carlos] himself, but also for the [Carlist] party."

 Carlos died in Varese in 1909.
 He is buried in the Cathedral of San Giusto in Trieste.
 His son Jaime followed in his father's footsteps of claiming the French and Spanish thrones.